CBJBinterwebs/fokoos-odin-marlin2.0.x-w_bltouch/README.md

 # fokoos-odin-marlin2.0.x-w_bltouch
 The stock firmware for Fokoos Odin 5F3, but with BLTouch and different start screen.
 Update Nov 11, 2021:  Updated firmware to enable dual-z steppers.
 This also enables use of G34 gcode to allow automatic alignment of z-steppers which aids in leveling the bed.
 It outputs values to the terminal as well.
+Update Dec 15, 2021:  Updated firmware to include two corner-leveling options in the 'more menu; these include manual corner leveling with and without homing axes first.
+The temperature of the bed and nozzle are now displayed on many more screens.
+Added 'z min probe repeatability test' (M48).
+Added MKS Robin / tft / lvglui specific filament runout parameters.
+Tried to test it with Octoprint, but it didn't detect the runout.
+Will test soon on print from SD.

 # How to use:
 Remove previous firmware files from your microSD card.